conala-corpus/conala-corpus.github.io/README.md

 ## Training a Baseline System

 TODO: information about the baseline system pending.
+TODO: We probabily don't need this

 ## Evaluation and Submitting Results

 TODO: information about how to evaluate systems and submit results to the leaderboard.
+Edgar: Can you help add this info

 ## Mining Method